rickhelmus/patRoon/README.md

 Suspect screening      | Finding features with suspected presence by MS and chromatographic data.
 Estimation of identification confidence levels. | Native
 MS data extraction     | Automatic extraction and averaging of feature MS(/MS) peak lists.        | Native, [mzR], [DataAnalysis]
 Formula annotation     | Automatic calculation of formula candidates for features.                | [GenForm], [SIRIUS], [DataAnalysis]
-Compound annotation    | Automatic (_in silico_) compound annotation for features.                | [MetFrag], [SIRIUS], Native
+Compound annotation    | Automatic (_in silico_) compound annotation of features.                 | [MetFrag], [SIRIUS], Native
-Componentization & adduct annotation | Grouping of (chemically) related features such as isotopes, adducts and homologs into components.
-Annotating and prioritizing features.
-Use of adduct annotations for formula/compound annotations.            | [RAMClustR], [CAMERA], [nontarget R package][nontarget], [OpenMS], [cliqueMS], Native
+Componentization & adduct annotation | Grouping of related features based on chemistry (e.g. isotopes, adducts and homologs), hierarchical clustering or MS/MS similarity into components.
+Using adduct and isotope annotations for prioritizing features and improving formula/compound annotations. | [RAMClustR], [CAMERA], [nontarget R package][nontarget], [OpenMS], [cliqueMS], Native
 Combining algorithms   | Combine data from different algorithms (e.g. features, annotations) and generate a consensus. | Native
 _Sets workflows_       | Simultaneous processing and combining +/- MS ionization data             | Native
 Transformation product (TP) screening | Automatic screening of TPs using library/_in-silico_ data, MS similarities and classifications.
 Tools to improve compound TP annotation. | [BioTransformer], [PubChemLite][PubChemLiteTR], Native
 Reporting              | Automatic reporting in _CSV_, _PDF_ and (interactive) _HTML_ formats.
 An example HTML report can be viewed [here][example]. | Native
-Data clean-up & prioritization | Filters for blanks, replicates, intensity thresholds, neutral losses, annotation scores, identification levels and much more. | Native
+Data clean-up & prioritization | Filters for blanks, replicates, intensity thresholds, neutral losses, annotation scores, identification levels and many more. | Native
 Data curation          | Several graphical interactive tools and functions to inspect and remove unwanted data. | Native

 The workflow of non-target analysis typically depends on the aims and requirements of the study and the instrumentation and methodology used for sample analysis.
 For this reason, `patRoon` does not enforce a certain workflow.
-Instead, most workflow steps are optional, are highly configurable and algorithms can easily be mixed or even combined.
+Instead, most workflow steps are optional, fully configurable and algorithms can easily be mixed or even combined.

 ## Implementation details